nypl-spacetime/building-inspector/README.md

 `python ingestor_config_builder.py /path/to/folder/with/geotiffs`

 It creates a config file in the application root folder with the name `config-ingest-layerFOLDERNAME` where `FOLDERNAME` is the name of the folder where the GeoTIFFs were found.
-In NYPL, the `FOLDERNAME` is the same as the `LAYERID`.
+In NYPL, the `FOLDERNAME` is the same as the `LAYERNAME`.

 #### Single sheet data ingest

-`rake data_import:ingest_geojson id=SOMEID layer_id=SOMELAYERID bbox=SOMEBOUNDINGBOX force=true`
+`rake data_import:ingest_geojson id=SOMEID layer_id=SOMELAYERNAME bbox=SOMEBOUNDINGBOX force=true`

 This imports polygons from a file `public/files/SOMEID-traced.json` into the database **replacing** any polygons (and its corresponding flags) that are associated to ID `SOMEID`.